-A question has been included in the consultation document asking respondents to identify any equalities issues and to provide evidence where possible.
+A question has been included in both the professional and public consultation documents asking respondees to identify any equalities issues and if possible provide evidence.

 6. Having analysed the initial and additional sources of information including feedback from consultation, is there any evidence that the proposed changes will have a positive impact on any of these different groups of people and/or promote equality of opportunity?